melmzv/arg_ss24_project/README.md

     - For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
 For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
 If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

-Next, explore the repository to familiarize yourself with its folders.
-You will quickly see that there are three folders that have files in them:
+Next, explore the repository to familiarize yourself with its folders and files in them:

 - `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.
+In this project, `pull_data_cfg.yaml` file outlines the variables and settings needed to extract the necessary financial data from the Worldscope database.
+The `prepare_data_cfg.yaml` file specifies the configurations for preprocessing and cleaning the data before analysis, ensuring consistency and accuracy in the dataset and following the paper filtration requirements.
+The `do_analysis_cfg.yaml` file contains the parameters and settings used for performing the final analysis on the extracted financial data.

-- `code`: This directory holds program scripts that are being called to download data from WRDS, prepare the data, run the analysis and create the output files (a paper and a presentation, both PDF files).
+- `code`: This directory holds program scripts that are being called to pull data from WRDS, prepare the data, run the analysis and create the output file (a replicated pickle table).
+Using pickle instead of Excel is more preferable as it is a more Pythonic data format, enabling faster read and write operations, preserving data types more accurately, and providing better compatibility with Python data structures and libraries.

 - `data`: A directory where data is stored.
-You will see that it again contains sub-directories and a README file that explains their purpose.
-You will also see that in the `external` sub-directory there are two data files.
-Again, the README file explains their content.
+It is used to organize and manage all data files involved in the project, ensuring a clear separation between external, pulled, and generated data sources.
+Go through the sub-directories and a README file that explains their purpose.

-- `doc`: Here you will find two Quarto files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.
+- `doc`: This directory contains Quarto files (.qmd) that include text and program instructions for the paper and presentation.
+These files are rendered through the Quarto process using Python and the VS Code extension, integrating code, results, and literal text seamlessly.

+> [!TIP]
+> Logo File Update: Convert `trr266_logo.eps` to `trr266_logo.pdf` for compatibility with XeLaTeX.
+Update `beamer_theme_trr266.sty` to reference the new PDF logo file.
+When running the presentation script, ensure `trr266_logo.pdf` is in the `doc` directory for the beamer theme to work correctly.

+> [!NOTE]
+> Note: While generating the presentation, you may notice that some sections and subsections might not have the correct beamer formatting applied.
+This is due to the color coding in the `beamer_theme_trr266.sty` file, which might need further adjustments.
+The current output is based on the template provided and further customization may be required to ensure consistency across all slides.

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.

 You also see an `output` directory but it is empty.
 Why?
-Because the output is created locally on your computer.
+Because the output paper and presentation are created locally on your computer.

 ### How do I create the output?